miftah704/rsc-api-handler-laravel/README.md

         ]);
 ```
 - Response Handler
-if you implementation service and repository, you can create inside function for response handler
+If you have implemented a service and repository, you can create an inside function for response handling.
 ```php
     public function limit(int $limit, $filter)
     {